StefanScherer/windows-docker-machine/README.md

 # Windows Docker Machine

 This Vagrant environment creates a Docker Machine to work on your MacBook with Windows containers.
 You can easily switch between Docker for Mac Linux containers and the Windows containers.
+There is a special [insider-docker-machine](https://github.com/StefanScherer/insider-docker-machine) repo to play with Windows Server Insider Preview builds.

 ![Windows Docker Machine on macOS](images/windows_docker_machine.png)